Introduction to Supersymmetric Theory of Stochastics: Operator Representation

 One of the fundamental partition-function-like objects is the ''sharp trace'' of the finite-time SEO known in supersymmetric quantum theory as the Witten index: It was previously established that all the eigenstates with non-zero eigenvalues are non-$\hat d$-symmetric.
 They come in pairs of even and odd degrees.
 Thus, their contributions cancel out from the Witten index.
 Only $\hat d$-symmetric eigenstates with zero eigenvalue contribute to the Witten index, which is thus independent of the duration of the time evolution:

 where $b_k$ is the number of $\hat d$-symmetric states of degree $k$.
-If one believes that each de Rahm cohomology class provides one $\hat d$-symmetric state, then $b_k$ are the Betti numbers, and $W$ equals the Euler characteristic of $X$, $Eu(X)$.
+If one believes that each de Rham cohomology class provides one $\hat d$-symmetric state, then $b_k$ are the Betti numbers, and $W$ equals the Euler characteristic of $X$, $Eu(X)$.

 The next goal is to discuss the physical meaning of Equations (\ref{WittenIndex}) and (\ref{PartitionFunction}) and provide an~alternative proof of $W=Eu(X)$ by identifying it with the stochastic Lefschetz index.
 This can be performed using the fermionic variables in Section \ref{SecFermionVar}.
 The pullback in Equation (\ref{PullBack}) can be given as